saschahoeche/PyBackup/README.md

 ## Usage

 1. Ensure you have Python 3 installed on your system.
+(If you use Python 2.7, use the `Py2Backup.py` script instead)
 2. Clone this repository or download the `PyBackup.py` script.
 3. Open a terminal or command prompt and navigate to the directory containing the `PyBackup.py` script.
 4. Modify the source folder and destination folder paths in the `PyBackup.py` script according to your requirements.